Could you live in a house that was the scene of one of Australia’s most gruesome crimes?

 1. The Gonzales Murder House

-On 10 July 2001, Sef Gonzales killed his sister, mother and father.
+On 10 July 2001, Sef Gonzales killed his sister Clodine (18), mother May (43) and father Teddy (46).
 After killing his family, he spray-painted a racial slur on a wall in an attempt to trick police into believing that his family had been the victims of a racial hate crime.

 Almost a year later, Gonzales was arrested and charged with three counts of murder.
 Shockingly, Gonzales had killed his parents because he was afraid that, due to his poor grades at university, his parents would take his car and other privileges away from him.
 He killed his sister so he would be the sole beneficiary of his parents’ $1.5 million property.